bailey27/cppcryptfs/README.md

 This feature is mainly for people who just want to use a different password.
 It is not a good solution for a compromised password.

 All changing the password does it change the password you use to mount the filesystem.
 It does not change the encryption key used to encrypt the data.
+This is because the key that is used to encrypt the data is encrypted using a key derived from the password and stored in the config file.
+So all the password is used for is to unencrypt the actual encryption key.

 Therefore, if somebody has your password and a copy of your old config file, then they would still be able to decrypt the data and any data you add or change after changing the password.